gzalles/dsc160_final_group15/README.md

 (10 points)

-In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
-For each you should provide the name, a textual description, and a link.
-If there is a paper (for neural net) link that as well.
 ### Neural Net
 The model is an improved Wasserstein GAN (WGAN) model based on GANGogh model (Jones 2017).
   - [GANGogh by K. Jones 2017](https://github.com/rkjones4/GANGogh)